Review of The Scarlet Pimpernel (1905)

 Downstairs on the landing she was soon surrounded.
 Lady Blakeney never stepped from any house into her coach, without an escort of fluttering human moths around the dazzling light of her beauty.
 But before she finally turned away from Chauvelin, she held out a tiny hand to him, with that pretty gesture of childish appeal which was so essentially her own.

 Orczy is sometimes credited with inventing the superhero in The Scarlet Pimpernel.
 That is false.
+Gilgamesh (ca. 2100–1100 BCE) is a superhero.
 At his height, The Count of Monte Cristo (1844) exceeds the Scarlet Pimpernel in his willpower and in his practical abilities, including disguise and combat.
-More fantastic characters in young-adult fiction already existed, e.g. The Invisible Man (1897).
+More fantastic, morally polar characters in young-adult fiction already existed, such as The Invisible Man (1897).
 In a weaker version of the claim, Orczy is instead credited with inventing the weak secret identity, an attribute of some later superheroes like Superman.
 That claim is more credible, and it’s why I read the novel.

 Edmond Dantès, the Count of Monte Cristo’s true self, is weak before he meets Abbé Faria.
 His weakness is realistic, and he does not feign it.
 The Scarlet Pimpernel, on the other hand, does feign weakness—especially stupidity—in his everyday life.
-He does so in order to protect his private life.
 He is aided by misleading physical attributes associated with weakness.
 The word “feminine” is used three times in the novel, two of them about the hero’s hands, which are not actually weak.
 His heroic alter ego is named after a pretty flower.

 Beyond supporting the aristocracy, Orczy also adores pure power over other people.
-The Count of Monte Cristo was renowned for having competent servants, and it was shown how he earned their loyalty.
-In The Scarlet Pimpernel, by contrast, the loyalty of the hero’s inferiors is just one of his own heroic attributes: “his personality, his strength, his bravery, the loyalty of those who served under him in the same noble cause”.
-Like the “human moths” surrounding the protagonist, those who “served under” the hero seem to be “human only in name”, just like the French crowd in the opening passage introducing the Reign of Terror.
-To be clear, the Reign of Terror was an atrocity, but in Orczy’s eyes it was terrible because some noblemen were killed in it.
+The Count of Monte Cristo was renowned for having competent servants and it was shown how he earned their loyalty.
+In The Scarlet Pimpernel, by contrast, the loyalty of the hero’s inferiors is one of his own heroic attributes: “his personality, his strength, his bravery, the loyalty of those who served under him in the same noble cause”.
+I know the Reign of Terror was an atrocity, but it is perverse that the “human moths” surrounding the protagonist and those who “served under” the hero all seem to be “human only in name”, just like the French crowd in the opening passage introducing the Reign of Terror.

 Read the novel if you want to look into the imagination of a reactionary.
 Because it oozes contempt, it’s too tedious to read for entertainment.
 The prose is juvenile, full of telling instead of showing; an opera singer is described as wearing “classic garb, but in approved eighteenth-century fashion”, whatever that may be.
-The thriller plot is dumb and the glamour is predicated upon political beliefs that were already vile in 1905 and became abhorrent to the British public in the 1960s, when people like Robin Douglas-Home pissed away the last illusion of their own superiority.
+The thriller plot is dumb and the glamour is predicated upon political beliefs that were vile in 1905 and became abhorrent to the British public in the 1960s, when people like Robin Douglas-Home pissed away the last illusion of their genetic superiority.
+For a British novel about the Reign of Terror, prefer A Tale of Two Cities (1859), which was written with intelligence.